 Fires can be part of the natural cycle of heath and peatlands and may also be used as a valuable management tool to promote a diversity of growth phases in ling.
 However, currently most hill fires in Ireland are intentionally started to encourage grass growth for livestock.
 Fires which are too intense, too frequent, too extensive or which occur in sensitive areas are damaging to habitats.
-An assessment of burning is made for the heath habitats (4010 and 4030) and 7130 Blanket bogs (\ if active).
+An assessment of burning is made for 7130 Blanket bogs ( if active).
 Habitat-specific lists of sensitive areas where burning should not occur are presented in Perrin et al. (2014).
 Examples of sensitive areas are: 'areas where soils are thin and less than 5 cm deep' and 'pools, wet hollows, haggs and erosion gullies, and within 5-10 m of the edge of watercourses'.

-4010 Wet heaths and 7130 Blanket bogs (\ if active) have the same targets relating to there being no signs of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.
-The target for 4030 Dry heaths is no sign of burning in sensitive areas.
+7130 Blanket bogs ( if active) has the target of there being no sign of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.